Date of Degree

 Educational Attainment, Postsecondary Education, Psychosocial Factors, Social Mobility, Student Characteristics, Vocational Psychology

 Copyright 2009 Christopher John Button

 Button, Christopher John.
-"Community colleges as a path to baccalaureate degree attainment and social mobility : are community colleges fulfilling this role?." dissertation, University of Iowa, 2009.
+"Community colleges as a path to baccalaureate degree attainment and social mobility : are community colleges fulfilling this role?."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.